kubernetes/website/content/en/blog/_posts/Windows-Memory-Pressure-Eviction.md

 Understanding the distinction between _Working Set_ and _Commit_ memory and being able to monitor both is critical for maintaining the stability of individual Pod workloads and the entire Windows node.

 Currently, `kubectl top` continues to report Working Set memory.
-As a result, a Pod may be evicted for exceeding its memory requests or encounter memory allocation failures due to exceeding its `CommitLimit`, even when the WorkingSet appears to be well within the expected bounds.
+As a result, a Pod may be evicted for exceeding its memory requests or encounter memory allocation failures due to exceeding its `CommitLimit`, even when the _WorkingSet_ memory usage appears to be well within the expected bounds.
 This discrepancy can lead to confusion.

 Starting with v1.31, Windows nodes now report the global `CommitTotal` and `CommitLimit` for each node through the `/stats/summary` API endpoint.
 This information is available under the `windows-global-commit-memory` syscontainer API resource.